dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-pulsar.md

 ## Component format

-To setup Apache Pulsar pubsub create a component of type `pubsub.pulsar`.
-See [this guide]({{< ref "howto-publish-subscribe.md#step-1-setup-the-pubsub-component" >}}) on how to create and apply a pubsub configuration.
-For more information on Apache Pulsar [read the docs](https://pulsar.apache.org/docs/en/concepts-overview/)
+To set up Apache Pulsar pub/sub, create a component of type `pubsub.pulsar`.
+See the [pub/sub broker component file]({{< ref setup-pubsub.md >}}) to learn how ConsumerID is automatically generated.
+Read the [How-to: Publish and Subscribe guide]({{< ref "howto-publish-subscribe.md#step-1-setup-the-pubsub-component" >}}) on how to create and apply a pub/sub configuration.

+For more information on Apache Pulsar, [read the official docs](https://pulsar.apache.org/docs/en/concepts-overview/).

 ```yaml
 apiVersion: dapr.io/v1alpha1